here 1 LegacyPostID: numheaderimagerows: 1 LegacyFeaturedImage: Fir-Point.jpg

 By Matt Wastradowski

-But what the farmland around Canby and along the Molalla River lacks in bustle or worldwide acclaim, it makes up for with a slow-paced, relaxing look at the deep roots of the region's agricultural history.
-Farmers have been tilling these soils in the shadow of Mount Hood for generations, and today they share their craft with curious visitors through wine, fresh produce, specialty foods, and more along the 20-stop South Clackamas Farm Loop.
+Farmers have been tilling the soils around Canby and along the Molalla River—all at the northeastern corner of the Willamette Valley—for generations.
+Today, working in the shadow of Mount Hood, they share their craft with curious visitors through award-winning wine, fresh produce, specialty foods, and more along the 20-stop South Clackamas Farm Loop.

-The loop was created as part of the wider Oregon Farm Loop program, which works to deepen connections with the state's agricultural output through farm tours, roadside stands and markets, colorful flower farms, and-naturally-celebrated wineries.
+The loop was created as part of the wider Oregon Farm Loop program, which works to deepen connections with the state's agricultural output through farm tours, farmers markets, colorful flower farms, and celebrated wineries.
 You can even get started in less time than it takes to read this article: Just download a brochure and map from the official South Clackamas Farm Loop website, find a few stops that sound fun, make sure they'll be open when you want to visit, and hit the road.

-If you want a bit more information, we're happy to help.
+If you want more information, we're happy to help.
 Here's everything you need to know to start exploring the South Clackamas Farm Loop.

-The South Clackamas Farm Loop sits within Clackamas County and is roughly bordered on its west side by the Clackamas River (hence the name).
+The South Clackamas Farm Loop sits within Oregon's Mt.
+Hood Territory and is roughly bordered on its west side by the Clackamas River (hence the name).
 Canby and Molalla are the most notable communities along the loop, which largely passes through a mosaic of forests and farmland while winding along quiet backroads and byways in the foothills of Mount Hood.

 In all, it only takes about 30 minutes to drive from the loop's northernmost stops to its southernmost outposts, sans stops, or to drive from east to west.